Maxim-Mazurok/google-api-typings-generator/gapi.client.sqladmin-v1beta4/readme.md

 });

 /*
-Switches over from the primary instance to the designated DR replica instance.
+Switches over from the primary instance to a replica instance.
 */
 await gapi.client.sql.instances.switchover({
   instance: 'instance',